 WHAT WE DO

-We gather menstrual hygiene products to create period packs for the local homeless + low income community in Boise.
+We gather menstrual hygiene products to create period packs for the local homeless + low income communities in Boise.
 We distribute and connect directly to the community and homeless shelters.
 We also aim to end the stigmas that surround both periods and poverty.

 In the packs include: tampons, pads, liners, underwear, wipes, and hand sanitizer all in a reusable linen bag.